FA Cup fifth round draw: Day, time, TV channel and ball numbers

 Who is left in the competition?

-Of the the Premier League’s so-called “big six,” only Chelsea won’t be involved in the fourth round, after they lost their third round tie to Manchester City.
+Of the the Premier League’s so-called “big six,” only Manchester City, Manchester United and Tottenham Hotspur are left in the FA Cup.

-Either Man City or Arsenal will also bid farewell to the FA Cup this weekend (barring a replay), as they have been drawn to face each other in the fourth round at the Etihad Stadium.
+Arsenal lost to Man City in their fourth round tie on Friday night, just as Chelsea did in the third round, before Brighton knocked out Liverpool on Sunday.

-Manchester United will be expected to progress at home to Reading, while holders Liverpool face a tricky tie away at Brighton & Hove Albion.
+Manchester United secured their passage to the fifth round by beating Reading 3-1, and are joined in the hat by Southampton, Leicester City and Leeds United.

 What are the ball numbers for the fifth round draw?